Accelerated method of finding for the minimum of arbitrary Lipschitz convex function: Abstract

-The goal of the paper is development of an optimization method with the superlinear convergence rate for an arbitrary convex function.
+The goal of the paper is development of an optimization method with a superlinear convergence rate for a nonsmooth convex function.
 For optimization an approximation is used that is similar to the Steklov integral averaging.
 The difference is that averaging is performed over a variable-dependent set, that is called a set-valued mapping (SVM) satisfying simple conditions.
-Novelty approach is that with such an approximation we obtain twice continuously differentiable convex functions, for optimizations of which are applied methods of the second order.
-The estimation of the convergence rate of the method is given.
+The novelty of the approach is that with such an approximation we obtain twice continuously differentiable convex functions, for the optimization of which of the second order methods are used.
+The rate of convergence of the method is estimated.